(Last Updated on : 14/03/2019)

 subsisted on the fruit in the forest for 14 years during his exile from Ayodhya

-, India, where it is known locally as jamboon.
+, where it is known locally as jamboon.

 Description of Jamun Tree

-Jamun tree thrives best in the dry areas.
+The Jamun Tree in India thrives best in the dry areas.
 Since Jamun is a hard fruit, it can be grown under adverse soil and environment.
 It seeks dry weather at the time of flowering and fruit setting.
 Early rain is good for better growth, development and ripening of fruit.
 Young plants are susceptible to frost.

 Fruits of Jamun Tree